-Sinking your teeth into a sweet strawberry might help ward off Alzheimer’s disease, according to researchers at Rush University in Chicago.
+Sinking your teeth into a sweet strawberry might help ward off Alzheimer’s disease, according to researchers at Rush University Medical Center in Chicago.

 A compound that gives the fruit its color, called pelargonidin, is associated with fewer tau tangles in the brain, according to the researchers.
-These tangles are a key factor in the development of Alzheimer’s disease.
+These tangles, accumulations of microscopic brain protein fragments, are a key factor in the development of Alzheimer’s disease.

 In a press release, Dr. Julie Schneider, the study author and an associate professor and neuropathologist with the Rush Alzheimer’s Disease Center, says: